E-commerce

 Best practices

-• Check availability by channel to avoid showing a product on an undesired channel.
+Check the channel availability to avoid displaying a product on an undesired channel.

-• Document sensitive changes: the Help Center notes that product detail changes can impact certain reports.
+Document sensitive changes: the Help Center notes that product detail changes can affect certain reports.

 Common mistakes

-• Metafields for enrichment without hardcoding everything in the theme.
+Metafields for enrichment without hard-coding everything into the theme.

-After publishing, check the product page on the store with a test account: displayed taxes, selectable variants, media that load on a slow connection.
-A human review avoids pricing or availability errors that are not always visible in admin alone.
+After publishing, check the product page on the store with a test account: displayed taxes, selectable variants, media that load over a slow connection.
+Human review avoids pricing or availability errors that are not always visible in the admin alone.

-Once product pages are published, an AI chatbot like Qstomy can answer questions about sizes, stock, or compatibility based on your catalog.
+Once the product pages are published, an AI chatbot like Qstomy can answer questions about sizes, stock, or compatibility by relying on your catalog.
 Learn more: e-commerce chatbot, AI recommendations, Shopify integration.

 Do metafields carry over on import?

-Yes for product metafields defined in admin, using the header format documented in the CSV help.
-Variant metafields are not covered by the product CSV: use the variant bulk editor.
+Yes for product metafields defined in the admin, using the header format documented in the CSV help.
+Variant metafields are not covered by the products CSV: use the variant bulk editor.

-How do you link a product to collections during import?
+How do you attach a product to collections on import?

-The Collection column follows specific rules (see the exception documented in CSV help).
-Smart collections often rely on tags: align tags and rules before a large import.
+The Collection column follows specific rules (see the exception documented in the CSV help).
+Smart collections often rely on tags: harmonize tags and rules before large-scale import.

-Image URLs must be public and stable; test them in an anonymous browser before import.
+Image URLs must be public and stable; test them in an anonymous browser before importing.
 Avoid links that expire after a few minutes.

 Multilingual products